3mdeb/conferences/2025/XenSummit/enabling_uefi_secure_boot_in_xcp-ng.md

 I'm not Xen hacker, so my understanding of those is limited, but for what I know some of this positions are concerning because of potential for similar UEFI Secure Boot bypass as in case of Boot Hole and Black Lotus, so abuse of certain configuration and creating special cases for bypass.

+So what I will do is trying to discuss first two points and for the rest feel free to ask Andrew and Demi I would gladly participate :)

 -->